Poorvi-HC/Greddiit-Reddit-Clone-/README.md

 ## Requirements:

-### The requirements followed by us all all based of the assignment 1 document attached.
+### The requirements followed is all based off of the assignment 1 pdf attached.

 <br/>